- SAP provides advice for remediating code for S/4HANA.

 Here is a basic introductory screen.

 This supposedly simulates how the value in the upload file will be imported to the S/4HANA target system.

-This graphic seems to imply that two categories of data sources go into the Migration Cockpit, and are entirely organized and then sent to either on-premises or cloud S/4HANA.
+This graphic implies that two categories of data sources go into the Migration Cockpit and are entirely organized and then sent to either on-premises or cloud S/4HANA.
 This is a massive oversimplification of what occurs.
-This is the type of graphic that is often put out by SAP marketing that is designed to make everything look easier than it is.
+This type of graphic is often put out by SAP marketing that is designed to make everything look easier than it is.

 Use the SAP Solution Manager Custom Code Lifecycle Management Tool

 Notice the following quotation about the CCLM.

 “The SAP Solution Manager tool Custom Code Lifecycle Management (CCLM) can retrieve the usage data from your productive system and visualize them for your convenience.
 Based on the graphical presentation you get better transparency of the usage of your custom ABAP code and can easier analyze it then using only UPL technical data.”

 We have heard of little feedback on this tool.
 The image is from the article at SAP Blog.

 The Simplification List